TobitSoftware/chayns-toolkit/packages/chayns-scripts/README.md

 #### Getting Started

-To start using TypeScript in your project, create a `tsconfig.json` file in the root of your project and start the `chayns-scripts dev` command.
+To start using TypeScript in your project, create a `tsconfig.json` file in the root of your project and start the `chayns-toolkit dev` command.
 We will automatically populate `tsconfig.json` with our recommended configuration.

 > If you do not have a `tsconfig.json` file and use `.ts` or `.tsx` files,